 Older adults should also get vaccinated because they can contract the flu without obvious symptoms.
 According to a 2019 CDC study, symptoms that people commonly associate with the flu (like fevers or congestion) tend to show up less frequently among older adults than in the general population.
 On the other hand, less obvious (but still dangerous) symptoms like a loss of mental clarity, are more frequent among seniors.
 What’s more, someone who doesn’t realize they’re infected can’t know that they’re contagious, making them a danger to the people around them.
 If you or the senior in your life are avoiding getting vaccinated because you expect to simply treat the flu if you get sick, you may be taking a much bigger risk than you realize.

 Despite how effective the flu vaccine can be, about one-third of seniors still don’t get vaccinated.
 Rates have hovered around this number for the last 15 years, and the government aims to increase senior flu vaccination rates to 90 percent by 2020.
 “It’s amazing how once people see the disease up close, getting the vaccine suddenly raises up on their list of priorities,” said Dr. Robert Wergin, a Nebraska physician and president of the American Academy of Family Physicians.
 This is why it’s important to get ahead of the flu with a vaccination.
 It’s not worth the risk.

-While most adults are fine with receiving a standard-dose flu shot, seniors have particular shots catered to their immune systems:
+While most adults are fine with receiving a standard-dose flu shot, seniors may need vaccines that are tailored to their immune systems:

 High-Dose Flu Shots